 Are there other life forms in space or is it just vast darkness?
-Space may never be fully discovered but the $80 million sci-fi epic, AD Astra, starring Brad Pitt took viewers on expedition that attempts to answer the question that will continue to concern humankind for decades to come.
+Space may never be fully discovered but the $80 million sci-fi epic, AD Astra, starring Brad Pitt took viewers on an expedition that attempts to answer the question that will continue to concern humankind for decades to come.

 From this point onwards this article will contain spoilers for those who haven’t seen the movie.
 Proceed with caution!
 View the official trailer: Ad Astra, Trailer